 PlayStation Showcase 2021: Start time and how to watch

-Sony will reveal its upcoming slate of PlayStation 5 games next week.
+Sony will reveal its upcoming slate of PlayStation 5 games this week.

 More in www.cnet.com